Showing Collections: 1 - 20 of 20

 Abstract This collection on Chicago area theatres consists primarily of three scrapbooks filled with clippings, programs, reviews, and publicity generated for the theatre seasons between 1908 and 1915.

-Overview This collection documents the labor relations between the employee unions and the Chicago Tribune Co. management during the strike of November 24, 1947 and September 18, 1949.
-The files kept by Harold Grumhaus, assistant production manager, form major portions of this collection which consists of news stories clipped from the Chicago Tribune; correspondence and acccounts of meetings and negotiations of the Chicago Newspaper Publishers Association and the unions...
+Overview This collection documents the 1947/1949 strike of the Chicago Typographical Union (CTU) against the Chicago Tribune Company.
+This collection consists of news stories clipped from the Chicago Tribune; correspondence and accounts of meetings and negotiations of the Chicago Newspaper Publishers Association (CNPA) and the unions involved (CTU, and the International Typographical Union (ITU)); contract proposals; union publications and anti-union pamphlets; and...

-Abstract E. Spencer Parsons served as chairman of both the Chicago Clergy Consultation Service on Problem Pregnancies and the Illinois Clergy Consultation Service.
-This collection contains articles and newspaper ephemera on abortion, his files related to the National Clergy Consultation Service on Abortion (1969-1973), the Chicago Clergy Consultation Service on Problem Pregnancies (1967-1973), and the Illinois Religious Coalition for Abortion Rights (1974-1979), including membership rosters,...
+Abstract E. Spencer Parsons served as chairman of both the Chicago Clergy Consultation Service on Problem Pregnancies, and the Illinois Clergy Consultation Service.
+This collection contains articles and newspaper ephemera on abortion, his files related to the National Clergy Consultation Service on Abortion (1969-1973), the Chicago Clergy Consultation Service on Problem Pregnancies (1967-1973), and the Illinois Religious Coalition for Abortion Rights (1974-1979).
+The collection includes articles,...

 Abstract Conquergood received his Ph.D. in Performance Studies from Northwestern University in 1977 and served as an Assistant Professor of Rhetoric and Communication at The State University of New York in Binghamton for a year before returning to Northwestern to teach in 1983.
 He remained at Northwestern until his death in 2004.
 His research focused on marginalized societies and refugee groups, as well as the implications, purpose and rituals of the death penalty in/on American society.
 The Dwight...

-Abstract Kellogg Graduate School of Management professor Donald Haider ran for mayor of the City of Chicago in 1987.
-Papers include biographical materials, academic publications, and (the bulk of the collection) material relating to Haider's mayoral campaign.
+Abstract Donald Haider (professor at Northwestern University's Kellogg Graduate School of Management) ran for mayor of the City of Chicago in 1987.
+His papers include biographical materials, academic publications, and material relating to Haider's mayoral campaign (the bulk of the collection).

 Abstract Jenny Knauss, a member of the Chicago Women’s Liberation Union, worked primarily on women’s education, health issues and day care.
 She also served as the director of the Illinois Caucus for Adolescent Health for two decades, from 1983-2002.
 The Jenny Knauss Papers consist of personal material and files and fill 13 boxes, arranged in 4 series: Correspondence; Personal Planners; Miscellaneous Materials; and Photographs.
 The bulk of the collection consists of personal correspondence, mostly...